Death announced of former Methodist Church President, Rev Ivan McElhinney

 Aged in his 70s, Rev McElhinney served as the President of the Methodist Church in Ireland for the 2006/2007 term.

-Rev McElhinney, who had been a farmer in Donegal, completed his training to become a minister in the West Indies and he was ordained by the Methodist Church in the Caribbean and the Americas. n that Church he exercised pastoral care of the poor and needy for a total of seven years and led evangelistic missions in various parts of the Caribbean region, before returning to Ireland.
+The spokesperson added: "Much more will rightly be said about Ivan in tribute over the coming days.
+As a Church we thank God for Ivan’s life and his godly influence on so many people and situations.

+"In all that he did Ivan was supported by his wife, Phyllis and their sons, Mark, Robert and Andrew.
+As a Church we hold the family circle in our prayers at this time."

-Rev McElhinney had served as minister at Glengormley Methodist, with a spokesperson for the Ballyclare Road church stating: “We are saddened to learn of the death of our former minister Rev Ivan McElhinney.
+Posting on social media, a spokesperson for Glengormley Methodist explained: “We are saddened to learn of the death of our former minister Rev Ivan McElhinney.

 "Ivan was a highly respected pastor who loved Jesus and wanted others to love Him too.
 He cared deeply for those in Glengormley Methodist and we have many fond memories of his time with us.